 I started writing around August in 2011, because I wanted to get my opinion across on some of the topics and angles that I personally felt the media were not portraying accurately.
 I had my personal blog, which is quite outdated now, but that built the foundations of my passion for writing.

 As someone who watches European football almost everyday, I didn’t think much of it until then, but really started to enjoy it and although I didn’t advertise as aggressively as I could’ve, got a lot of traffic from plenty of countries across the world.

-I became a writer for VAVEL UK in July of 2014, and have been there ever since.
+I became a writer for VAVEL UK in July of 2014, and have progressed significantly since then.
 Impressing a number of editors and readers alike, I became a member of the editorial team formally at the start of 2015 – where I’ve built up experience and collectively improved exposure to my articles.